Testing models for fully and partially stripped low-mass stars with Gaia: Implications for hot subdwarfs, binary RR Lyrae, and black hole impostors: Results

-Applying the \citet{vos_bobrick_2020} and \citet{nemeth_hot_2012} cuts, we find that $17 \pm 2$ composite sdB binaries within 500 pc are predicted to receive orbital solutions, representing $\approx 19\%$ of the 91 composite sdB binaries in the simulated population within that distance limit.\footnote{\citet{dawson_volume_2024} build upon the selection criteria of \citet{culpan_subdwarf_2022} in constructing their volume-limited sample.
-If we apply the \citet{culpan_subdwarf_2022} criteria on top of the \citet{vos_bobrick_2020} and \citet{nemeth_hot_2012} cuts, then we find that 74 simulated sdB binaries within 500 pc would be identified as composite systems.} Of all sdBs in the simulated population, $\approx38$\% are predicted to pass the composite cuts.
+Applying the \citet{vos_bobrick_2020} and \citet{nemeth_hot_2012} cuts, we find that $17 \pm 2$ composite sdB binaries within 500 pc are predicted to receive orbital solutions, representing $\approx 19\%$ of the 91 composite sdB binaries in the simulated population within that distance limit.\footnote{If we apply the \citet{culpan_subdwarf_2022} criteria on top of the \citet{vos_bobrick_2020} and \citet{nemeth_hot_2012} cuts, then we find that 74 simulated sdB binaries within 500 pc would be identified as composite systems.} Of all sdBs in the simulated population, $\approx43$\% are predicted to pass the composite cuts.
 Of all sdBs in the simulated population within 500 pc, $\approx41$\% are predicted to pass the composite cuts.
 Most of the observed sdBs with astrometric or spectroscopic binary solutions fall within the cuts, but $\approx34$\% fall just outside of them.
 The observed systems are systematically brighter than the simulated ones, which might imply that the sdB masses are larger than predicted.

 We compare the median number of composite sdB binaries predicted to receive astrometric orbital solutions in DR3 across 10 realizations to observations in Figure~\ref{fig:obs_bar_plot}.
 The error bars signify the middle 68\% of counts.
 The hatched bars show the number of sdB binaries in each category before the composite cuts are applied.
-Based on comparison to DR3 observations, we find that the model overestimates the number of composite sdB binaries that receive orbital solutions by a factor of $\approx 4.5$ and the number of composite sdB binaries that receive 7-parameter acceleration solutions by a factor of $\approx 10$.
+Based on comparison to DR3 observations, we find that the model overestimates the number of composite sdB binaries that receive orbital solutions by a factor of $\approx 5.5$ and the number of composite sdB binaries that receive 7-parameter acceleration solutions by a factor of $\approx 10$.
 However, we emphasize that the observed samples are not complete (i.e., there may be unrecognized sdBs with astrometric solutions).
-The model also overestimates the number of sdBs in composite binaries within 500 pc -- which is likely nearly complete -- by a factor of $\approx 2$, and the number of composite sdBs binaries with astrometric orbital solutions within 500 pc by a factor of $\approx 17$.
+The model also overestimates the number of sdBs in composite binaries within 500 pc -- which is likely nearly complete -- by a factor of $\approx 2$, and the number of composite sdBs binaries with astrometric orbital solutions within 500 pc by a factor of $\approx 19$.
 We discuss potential explanations for these discrepancies in Section~\ref{sec:discussion}.